-The electronic power converter is designed to supply the nominal 12-volt-filtered DC power for all 12-volt-operated devices encountered in RV service.
+The electronic power converter is designed to supply the nominal 12-volt-filtered DC power for all 12-voltoperated devices encountered in RV service.
 Although the converter is an excellent battery charger, the converter does not require a battery to be connected to it for proper operation.

 When installing a battery(ies), always observe polarity.
-Connecting a battery in reverse polarity will blow the power converter main fuses located on the 12-volt DC distribution fuse block.
+Connecting a battery in reverse polarity will blow the power converter main fuses.